rust-random/rand/SECURITY.md

 For some RNGs, notably `OsRng`, `ThreadRng` and those wrapped by `ReseedingRng`, we provide limited mitigations against side-channel attacks:

--   After a process fork on Unix, there is an upper-bound on the number of bits output by the RNG before the processes diverge, after which outputs from each process's RNG are uncorrelated
 -   After the state (memory) of an RNG is leaked, there is an upper-bound on the number of bits of output by the RNG before prediction of output by an observer again becomes computationally-infeasible